Casus-B/Casus-custom-Chatfill-II/README.md

 As for what I changed/added:

 1. A 'preamble' toggle at the very top for use with Deepseek v4.
 The preamble just says that everything below it supersedes prior instructions.
-People seem to think that Deepseek is 'nerfing' v4 by injecting instructions before the model sees your prompt.
+People seem to think that Deepseek is 'nerfing' v4 by injecting invisible instructions before the model sees your prompt.
 I don't know if that's true, but FWIW the preamble tactic seems to work very well.
 You can disable this, or not, when using other models.
 Leaving it on doesn't seem to hurt anything.

 2. An 'antislop entry,' weighing in at ~250 tokens.